ChenyuTang98/cse15l-lab-reports/lab-report5.md

 China-WhereToGo.txt
 Cuba-WhereToGo.txt
 ```
-Here I used find `find ./berlitz2 -size +100` to search for files under berlitz2 folder with the size greater than 100 bytes.
-The purpose of this is to find the certain file size with limits so sometimes when my storage is not enough so I can find really large files to choose to delete them.
+Here I used `grep -l "Beijing" *` to sdisplay the files that contains the given string "Beijing".
+Here it means as long as the files contents contain the string "Beijing", then the file names would be displayed here.
+It is good for me to find the related articles containing the same keyword if I'm tring to do some researches.
 ## Example 2:
 ### command:
 ```